-Reports are out that American household debt has reached a record high of just over $13.5 trillion.
+Last year, reports surfaced that American household debt reached a record high of just over $13.5 trillion.
 Let’s type that out in round numbers.

 That’s a lot of zeros!